Place Category: Communities

 2) Measures of support provided

-We have literally hundreds of clients buying furniture through Furnicare, we have hundreds of donations of furniture which would otherwise go into landfill in many cases.
+We have literally hundreds of clients a week buying furniture through Furnicare, we have also saved 200 tonnes of furniture from entering landfill.

 We have assisted over 100 volunteers providing work experience and training.